katy246/todoapp/README.md

 This is a simple **To-do app** written in Python using the Django Web framework which currently supports the following

+The app was created as POC for self-study and was coded during a very limited timeframe.

 Single user only -  no authentication or authorization currently supported